2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 [IMPORTANT NOTICE!]

-・Some sessions of this class will be offered online(LIVE Remote Class style), using zoom as the communication tool.
-The instructor will announce more information about the online sessions.
+・Some sessions of this class will be offered as online classes using zoom (LIVE Remote Class style) and as on-demand streaming classes involving video viewing and assignments.
+The instructor will announce more information about the online and on-demand sessions.

-This is a part of KU-EOL program, in which overseas students will also join this class remotely for a few months. (*They will not be taking the course full term.)
+・This is a part of KU-EOL program, in which overseas students will also join this class remotely for a few months. (*They will not be taking the course full term.)

 ・LMS (to be announced in the class) is used as the platform of this course.
-More details will be notified in the first week class.
+More details will be notified in the first week of class.

 ・PC is required for the course (not via tablet or smart phone).